 Deep within our mind we have triggers that shut down logic and common sense and take over our brains with rage.
 We have all felt it and sometimes it begins with fear or jealousy.
-If it’s permitted to intensify, it becomes anger that may cause the death of others, both or suicide.
+If it’s permitted to intensify, it becomes anger that may cause the death of others, click now, both or suicide.
 With many instances of the scenario in recent times it is important to comprehend how and why this occurs.

 The bottom line in many of these cases is revenge.
 The emotion triggering that is a sense of loss and feelings of hate towards and punishment for a perpetrator.